hobbyfarm/hobbyfarm.github.io/content/_index.md

 [Rancher Labs](https://rancher.com) operates training sessions called [Rodeos](https://www.rancher.com/events?event_type=rodeos), designed to teach developers and engineers about containers, Kubernetes, and Rancher technologies.
 These events take place at various locations, such as hotels and conferences, consisting of training presentations and hands-on labs.

 These labs were conducted using virtual machines running on attendees' computers.
-This often caused issues due to common problems such as low-end devices, network issues, and insufficient disk space.
+This often caused issues due to common problems such as low-end devices, network issues, insufficient disk space, and user permissions.

 [Eamon Bauman](https://github.com/ebauman) and [Chris Kim](https://github.com/Oats87) were tasked with finding a replacement for the virtual machine setup used in the training sessions.
 After being unsatisfied with the available options on the market, the pair decided to build a tool designed to meet the training needs of Rancher Labs.